-On Friday I made my very first turkey…ever.
-Before that, I had never even watched someone make a turkey.
-I was clue to the capital Less.
+A few years ago, I made my very first turkey… Ever.
+Before that, I had never even watched someone cook a turkey.
+I was clueless.

-So, like any good food blogger, I started hunting the Internet for recipes, and it took me about 5 minutes to become totally overwhelmed and confused.
+So, I started hunting the Internet for easy turkey recipes, and it took me about 5 minutes to become totally overwhelmed and confused.

-But then I decided that’s exactly why I needed to post this recipe.
-Not because I’m a turkey aficionado, but because I’m a normal person, just like you.
-And I want everyone else to know that turkey doesn’t have to be complicated.
-It doesn’t have to take you 20 attempts.
-It doesn’t require 3 days of preparation.
+I want everyone to know that turkey doesn’t have to be complicated.
+You don’t need 20+ attempts to get it right, and it does not require 3 days of preparation.
 You can make your very first turkey today–Yes, this very day!–and it can taste good!

 Many Internet voices